zopefoundation/zope.pytestlayer/README.rst

            pytest
            <YOUR PACKAGE HERE>

-``gocept.pytestlayer`` registers itself as a ``py.test`` plugin.
+``gocept.pytestlayer`` registers itself as a ``pytest`` plugin.
 This way, nothing more is needed to run an existing Zope or Plone test suite.

 Advanced usage
 ==============

-Version 2.1 reintroduced `fixture.create()` to be able to define the name of the generated to py.test fixtures.
+Version 2.1 reintroduced `fixture.create()` to be able to define the name of the generated to pytest fixtures.
 So it is possible to use them in function style tests.

 Example (Code has to be in `contest.py`!)::